sethvincent/development-environments-for-beginners/manuscript/ruby.md

 }
 ```

-You should now be able to navigate on the home page, three blog post pages, and the posts json feed.
+You should now be able to navigate the home page, three blog post pages, and the posts json feed.
 Run the project with the nodemon command:

 ```
 shotgun app.rb